Qualification: BA (Hons)

 In Teaching Block 1 students work collaboratively to create Theatre for Young Audiences and/or Theatre in Education.
 Rehearsals will be supported at GSA, with performances toured to schools and youth groups as appropriate.
 Students will undertake creative roles within the process to fully support the project to performance.
 The project will be supported by mentors from within the GSA faculty.

-In Teaching Block 2 students continue to develop the collaborative, technical and professional skills required to support a project to performance through a site specific Theatre in Society project.
+In Teaching Block 2 students continue to develop the collaborative, technical and professional skills required to support a project to performance through a site-specific Theatre in Society project.
 Rehearsals will be supported at GSA, with performances toured to community groups as appropriate.
 Students will undertake creative roles within the process to fully support the project to performance.
 The project will be supported by mentors from within the GSA faculty.

-In Teaching Block 3 students will work on a large scale production culminating in a public production at a performance space at GSA.
+In Teaching Block 3 students will work on a large-scale production culminating in a public production at a performance space at GSA.
 This project will be directed by a professional creative.

 Our graduates have an unrivalled employment record in West End shows, national tours, television, radio and film.
 Our very distinguished alumni include performers such as: